 Conservation Research Project Grants are specifically designed to help organisations, organisations, galleries or museums support original and innovative conservation research.
 It may be used towards the costs of supporting a conservator or research scholar undertaking a conservation research project or technical analysis which will lead to a research project.

 Applicants must demonstrate that any project will include scholarly research within the scope of the work, and that this research will have a significant impact on the field of British art studies more broadly.
+Items supported by this grant must be in public or charitable ownership and accessible to the public.

 An organisation may apply for a Conservation Research Project Grants to cover freelance staff costs or to provide replacement staff costs and give temporary cover for a staff member to work on the research project.
 The funds can also be used to support research travel and other research-related costs.